yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

    To create a cluster:

-   1. In the configuration file, describe the parameters of resources that you want to create:
+   1. In the configuration file, describe the parameters of the resources you want to create:

       * Database cluster: Description of the cluster and its hosts.